 - Your home course fees (at the University of Adelaide).
 Course fees at your host university are waived by agreement, however you must still pay course fees as you normally would at home (through HECS or direct payment).
 In addition, you will still be liable for the Student Services Amenities Fee each semester you are away, which can also be paid through HECS or directly to the University.

 - Airfares and travel costs - flights to and from your exchange destination, and side-trips or excursions you may undertake whilst on exchange.

 - Accommodation - this varies widely depending on your destination.
-Most partner universities will provide an accommodation guide.
+Most host universities will provide an accommodation guide.

 - Food and meals.

 - General living expenses - entertainment, public transport, personal items, etc.

 - Some host universities will require students to pay the equivalent of a SSAF direct to them.
 This will be in addition to your University of Adelaide SSAF.
 There are some cases where this fee is greater than the SSAF at the University of Adelaide.

 In creating a budget for your exchange, you should consider both the length of time you intend to spend overseas and the cost of living at your destination.
 Our host pages provide information about cost of living and other university-specific expenses as provided by host universities.
 There are also resources you can access online such as destination guides and visitor information that will provide an additional indication of how much it will cost to live and study in at your destination.

 As an exchange student, your travel insurance is covered under the University of Adelaide's Travel Insurance policy.
 However, if study for a period that exceeds the maximum allowed by this travel insurance, or undertake activities that are outside the policy's coverage, you may need to pay an additional amount (before you depart) to ensure you are fully covered, and for which you should budget.